San-Francisco-Write-The-Docs/www/content/_events/2020/january.md

 We'll get a rough tally of people and projects at the beginning so that we can re-arrange the space to fit groups that want to work together.
 Otherwise, feel free to arrive late, leave early, or change projects as you see fit.

-## FOOD AND REFRESHMENTS:
+## Food & Refreshments

 This event is unsponsored, but we're encouraging people to bring food with them.
 Between 5:30 and 6:30, we'll eat take-out, network, and discuss what we're working on.

-## CODE OF CONDUCT:
+## Code of Conduct

-We're an inclusive, caring group.
-Please take a moment to read the Write the Docs Code of Conduct: http://www.writethedocs.org/code-of-conduct/.
+{% include callout.html type="info" content="We're an inclusive, caring group.
+Please take a moment to read the Write the Docs Code of Conduct: [http://www.writethedocs.org/code-of-conduct/](http://www.writethedocs.org/code-of-conduct/])." %}